-Candidates for the B.A.J. must file an application for a degree in the school recorder's office, Ernie Pyle Hall 200B at Bloomington or Informatics and Communications Technology Complex at Indianapolis.
-Deadlines to apply: June 1 for May graduation; December 1 for June or August graduation; February 1 for December graduation.
+Candidates for the B.A.J. must file an application for a degree in the school's main office in the Information Technology Building 557 at Indianapolis.
+Deadlines to apply: February 1 for May or August graduation; October 1 for December graduation.